jw0z96/tim-cli/README.md

+# tim-cli

+A small collection of command line tooling for creating and viewing TIM image files, as used on the Sony Playstation.

 # timpack

-Packs texture data and palette data into the TIM file format, for use on the Sony Playstation.
+Packs texture data and palette data into the TIM file format.

 ## Usage